JimmyMcKegger/metafieldDefinitionMigrator/README.md

 4. Replace the STORE, SHOPIFY_TOKEN and SHOPIY_API_VER constants for the source and destination store inside the migrate.js file.

+5. Specify the resources for which you want to migrate the metafield definitions by modifying the OWNER_TYPES array.
+Defaults to all.

-5. Run the script using the command `npm start`.
+6. Run the script using the command `npm start`.

 ## Usage